declann/calculang-some-covid-modelling/README.md

 Data source is [Our World in Data](https://ourworldindata.org/).

-I use [Flat Data](https://next.github.com/projects/flat-data) to bring down updated data each day (correction: not yet).
+I use [Flat Data](https://next.github.com/projects/flat-data) to bring down updated data ~~each day~~ (correction: not regularised yet).
 I'm only bringing down a little bit!

 ## models